jamargoochIT/azure-setup/README.md

 ![32](https://github.com/user-attachments/assets/f8410c4a-ed3e-4872-b375-92533fc650a3)<br><br><br><br>

-When you’re done, click the blue update button at the bottom, give it a few seconds after it updates and try to log in.<br><br>
+When you’re done, click the blue update button at the bottom.
+Give it a few seconds after it updates and try to log in.<br><br>

 **Quick Tip Over** ----<br><br><br>

 Once we’ve logged in, we’re going to disable the Firewall to enable our client to communicate with our domain controller.<br>
-So, in the Windows search bar type run, in the run app type wf.msc.<br>
+So, in the Windows search bar type run, in the run app, type wf.msc.<br>
 ![33](https://github.com/user-attachments/assets/b2fafd3a-2925-4bbf-ab7b-c7fb8e87091c)<br>
 ![34](https://github.com/user-attachments/assets/4d453ce5-ff2d-4f41-953e-ee48ef2698cd)<br>
 Press OK.<br><br><br><br>